Fill the Application Form

 Yes, additional document requests are usually sent by email during processing.

-No, all applications are reviewed, and approval depends on the documents and purpose provided.
+No, all applications are reviewed, and approval depends on the accuracy of the documents and the information provided.